Skip to main content

 Hardware

-A Full Node on Core perform several resource-intensive tasks, which can include storing blockchain data, verifying blocks or transactions, communicating with peer nodes, and answering network requests, depending on their configuration.
-Unlike validators, full nodes do not produce blocks but help propagate transactions and blocks across the network.
+A full node on Core performs several resource-intensive tasks, which can include storing blockchain data, verifying blocks or transactions, communicating with peer nodes, and responding to network requests, depending on its configuration.
+Unlike validators, full nodes do not produce blocks; instead, they help propagate transactions and blocks across the network.
 They play a crucial role in maintaining data integrity and supporting a trustless environment.
-For running Full Nodes on Core, following are the recommended minimum hardware specifications:
+For running Full Nodes on Core, the following are the recommended minimum hardware specifications:

-For Full Nodes on Core Blockchain Testnet2, following minimum hardware specifications are recommended:
+For Full Nodes on Core Testnet2, following minimum hardware specifications are recommended:

 RequirementsDetails